-Senior leadership teams in governments, school districts, health care and social service agencies that are able to affect system change.
+Senior leadership teams in governments, health care and social service agencies that are able to affect system change.

-Indigenous communities looking to raise awareness and support for LGBT2Q+ indigenous people and their families.
+Indigenous communities looking to raise awareness of, and support for, Two-Spirit and LGBTQ+ indigenous people and their families.

 Primary care teams (physicians, nurse practitioners and specialists) who can significantly, and directly, increase access to advanced gender-affirming medical care for their clients.